open-compass/MMBench-GUI/README.md

 > We also provide the environment packages list in requirements/dev_env.txt for reproducing the same env as ours.

 ### Data prepare
-Please download our data in [HuggingFace](https://huggingface.co/datasets/huiserwang/MMBench-GUI) or [OpenXLab](), and organize these files as below:
+Please download our data in [HuggingFace](https://huggingface.co/datasets/OpenGVLab/MMBench-GUI), and organize these files as below:

 ```text
 DATA_ROOT/                              // We use LMUData in VLMEvalkit as default root dir.